Stopped en route Philly to meet with my editor.

 Parking is via an adjacent privately owned parking garage, which is quite common with hotels in large cities.
 What is also quite common is the complete lack of parking guidance provided by the hotel.
 I don't know why hotels can't provide at least a crumb on their website or in their confirmation email.

-In this case though I guess it worked out ok.
-I pulled into the garage next door, took a ticket, parked and then proceeded to the hotel front desk, where the clerk charged two days of $30/day parking to my room.
-Over my shoulder the Missus asked "Hey, can you gives this former Navyman a discount on parking?"
+In this case, though I guess it worked out ok.
+I pulled into the garage next door, took a ticket, parked, and then proceeded to the hotel front desk, where the clerk charged two days of $30/day parking to my room.
+Over my shoulder, the Missus asked "Hey, can you give this former Navyman a discount on parking?"
 And . . . she did, stating they would only charge me for one day.
-"Great" I thought, "eight years in the Navy finally paid off!"
+"Great," I thought, "eight years in the Navy finally paid off!"

 ¹ This photo of Clemente is prominently displayed at his museum with the guide providing the the miraculous backstory.
 What isn't said is that the photo has been altered, which if you ask me isn't cool.

 ² It turns out there is no correct way to say the word "gyro."
-The word, its pronunciation and etymology are all very confusing.
+The word, its pronunciation, and its etymology are all very confusing.
 I'd summarize what Wikipedia has to say about it, but I don't quite understand it myself.

 Loved all of this, Michael!